-A 14-week, intensive education group to examine sex trafficking as a slave-based system, the impact it has has on victims' lives, and issues related to addiction and recovery.
+A 14-week intensive education program that examines sex trafficking as a slave-based system, the impact it has on victims' lives, and issues related to addiction and recovery.

 St. Paul: Tuesday nights from 5:30 to 7:30 pm at Breaking Free's St. Paul offices.
 Dinner is served before the meeting at 5:00 pm.